What Age Division Should My Kid Play In at Muslim Youths FC?

 Mixed-age siblings and the Family Discount

 Plenty of our families have three or four kids spread across two or three divisions.
 That works fine.
-Monday night becomes a family evening at BGT.
+Wednesday and Saturday matchdays become a family evening at Bishop Ryan.
 The older kids play later, the younger ones earlier, so typically you are at the field for two to three hours total with some overlap.

 The Family Discount kicks in any time you register two or more kids from the same family.
 It drops registration to $159 per child from the regular $299, regardless of which division each child plays in.
 If you have three kids, that saves $420 on the season.